 - Working from home becoming a new norm for many individuals and businesses

 - Less travel to meetings that can take place virtually

 - Virtual working practice through video call software e.g. Zoom, Teams, Meet

-- Widespread adoption of digital alternatives, heralding in faster
+- Widespread adoption of digital alternatives

 - Flexible working hours and patterns